Marius Kipserem

 Marius Kipserem (born 17 May 1988) is a Kenyan long-distance runner who specializes in the marathon.
 He has notably won the Rotterdam Marathon twice in 2016 and 2019.
 With his second victory, he set a new course record and personal best of 2:04:11.
 He also won the 2018 Abu Dhabi Marathon and finished second at the 2016 Eindhoven Marathon.
 He was also a member of the team that helped pace Eliud Kipchoge for the Ineos 1:59 Challenge in 2019.

+In October 2022, Kipseram was issued with a three-year ban for an anti-doping rule violation for using EPO.